Document special occasions with event photography.

 Check in with the event planner.

 Get all the details you need about the event.
-Set up a time to talk with your client or whoever the event organiser is, so you can get a picture of exactly what the event will look like.
-Ask how many attendees will be there, what’s going to take place and how the space will look.
+Set up a time to talk with your client or whoever the event organizer is, so you can get a picture of exactly what the event will look like.
+Ask how many attendees will be there, what’s going to take place, and how the space will look.
 “You may even want to go and lay eyes on the space, if you can,” recommends portrait and event photographer Greta High.
 But getting clued in on the schedule of the event is essential, so you know where you need to be at certain times.
 “I’m very laid back and I like to do things by the seat of my pants.
 And you can do that.
 But it helps to have a general idea first of what’s going to happen,” says High.

 Set clear expectations with your client.

-Once you know what’s going to happen at the event and how the physical set-up will look, check in with the person who hired you to make sure you’re on the same page about what you’ll deliver.
+Once you know what’s going to happen at the event and how the physical setup will look, check in with the person who hired you to make sure you’re on the same page about what you’ll deliver.
 If it might be a challenge to get the images the client wants in the available space and environment, voice that concern.
 Let your client know how many final images you expect to create and never over-promise.
 A reasonable offer might be about 50 to 75 images for an hour-long event.
 “You want to under-sell and overdeliver,” says High.
 “I want my clients to think, ‘Oh, I got even more than she said I would.’”

 Create a shot list but don’t let it limit you.